 We just do what we can to encourage people to resolve paternity issues and either take responsibility for a child or avoid paternity fraud or keep searching for the real biological father to take responsibility.
 Where there is doubt, there are problems.

+We are very careful about maintaining peoples' privacy.
 How old does the baby need to be for a DNA paternity test?

 Any age.
 We can do a DNA test anytime after a baby is born.
 Your DNA is the same from shortly after sperm meets egg, until death.
 The DNA is the same in practically all cells in our body (those which have a nucleus).

 Can you do a DNA paternity test before the baby is born?

 Checking the baby's DNA inside the mother's womb is called "prenatal DNA paternity testing".
 There are ways to test a baby before it is born.
 However, we do not perform any method of prenatal DNA testing.